By Dean Vickers, Director of Animal Welfare Studies and Education at Radio Systems Corporation

 I happen to love winter and the festivities that it affords: skiing, ice skating, hockey.
 There is nothing more serene then walking my dogs the snow covered woods that surround my parent’s farm.
 With just a little extra precautions, my dogs enjoy their walks and outside playtime.
 The chows are in euphoria and J’Maul knows that his heated bed awaits him.

-About the author As Director of Animal Welfare Studies and Education Dean Vickers provides education on the proper use and benefits of PetSafe products to legislators and pet owners worldwide while using their feedback to improve products.
+As Director of Animal Welfare Studies and Education Dean Vickers provides education on the proper use and benefits of PetSafe products to legislators and pet owners worldwide while using their feedback to improve products.
 The former Ohio State Director for The Humane Society of the United States (HSUS) has assisted with animal abuse and neglect cases, as well as advocated to strengthen animal welfare laws through articles, speeches trainings and more.
 Vickers is a graduate from The Ohio State University with a degree in History and Political Science.
 He currently lives in Knoxville with his 3 rescue dogs, Annikka, J’Maul and Isabella.